simonw/clip-loc-maps/README.md

 The `fine-tuning` folder contains script for dataset creation, a notebook for fine-tuning incrementally, and the fine-tuning script.
 Fine-tuning accepts a range of image-text pairs with user-specified model hyperparameters.

+The `documentation` folder hosts the sheets for this project's complaince with the [Library of Congress's AI planning framework](https://blogs.loc.gov/thesignal/2023/11/introducing-the-lc-labs-artificial-intelligence-planning-framework/), including assessments on the use case, data collection, and risk.

 Lastly, `search` loads in `beto` and `beto_idx` to accept user-specified search inputs.
 The **first two** cells must be run for the search cells to work.
 The third cell imports a fine-tuned model which is not included in this repository.

 # Using the search notebook